Over-The-Counter Medicines for Infants and Children

 Here are tips from some professional health organizations and the FDA on how to give

 OTC medicines to children:

-OTC cough and cold medications should not be given to infants and small
+OTC cough and cold medicines should not be given to infants and small children

-children without talking with your child's health care provider first.
-The FDA
+without talking with your child's healthcare provider first.
+The FDA and American

-and American Academy of Pediatrics (AAP) recommend against giving them at all
+Academy of Pediatrics (AAP) recommend against giving them at all to infants and

-to infants and children under the age of 2 because of possible serious life-threatening
+children under the age of 2 because of possible serious life-threatening side

-Medication doses for infants and young children are based on age and weight.
+Medicine doses for infants and young children are based on age and weight.
+Know

 Follow the directions for age and weight.
 If the recommended age is not your